trueos/trueos-docs/trueos-handbook/using.rst

 :numref:`Figure %s <print7>`, will show a summary of the selected options and offer the ability to select another driver.
 For now, leave the detected driver and click :guilabel:`Add Printer`.
-If the printer does not work using the default driver, read the section on :ref:`Printer Troubleshooting`, which describes how to use this screen in more detail.
+If the printer does not work using the default driver, read the Troubleshooting :ref:`Printer` section, which describes how to use this screen in more detail.

 .. _print7: